Jonathan Samet: Research

 Samet's research focuses on the health risks of pollutants such as air pollution, radon, and passive smoking.

 Honors and awards

 Samet received the Surgeon General's Medallion in 1990 and 2006, the 2004 Prince Mahidol Award for Global Health awarded by the King of Thailand, and the 2006 Public Service Award of the American Thoracic Society.
 In 1997, he was inducted into the Institute of Medicine.
+In 2025, Samet was awarded the Calderone Prize, the most prestigious award in the field of public health.